It is important to keep a healthy mind while living with diabetes.

 - Fear of hypoglycaemia

 Regardless of whether you have a mental health condition, it is important to look after your emotional well-being.
 Sharing experiences with other people with diabetes can help you feel less alone and better supported.
-This fact sheet on peer support explains where and how you can access support from other people with diabetes.

 More information and support